myltik/azure-docs.ru-ru/articles/hdinsight-use-oozie.md

 		$sqlDatabaseName = "<SQLDatabaseName>"

 		#Oozie WF variables
-		$oozieWFPath="$storageUri/tutorials/useoozie"  # The default name is workflow.xml. Не нужно указывать имя по умолчанию.
+		$oozieWFPath="$storageUri/tutorials/useoozie"  # The default name is workflow.xml.
+And you don't need to specify the file name.
 		$waitTimeBetweenOozieJobStatusCheck=10

 		#Hive action variables